 CNLV has devised specific actions to encourage increased participation in its entitlement programs.
 Interested groups and individuals are encouraged to provide input into all aspects of the CNLV's planning activities - from assessing needs and setting priorities through performance evaluation.
-The CNLV will continue to provide a forum for citizens to contribute information, ideas, and opinions on how residents can be benefit from these grant programs.
+The CNLV will continue to provide a forum for citizens to contribute information, ideas, and opinions on how residents can benefit from these grant programs.
 Techniques will include, as needed, neighborhood meetings, presentations to local organizations, public hearings, newspaper advertisements, e-mail, social media, television presentations, and individual personal contacts.
 The North Las Vegas participates in quarterly Consortium meetings where local jurisdictions confer on issues related to the Consolidated Plan and community trends, and issues surrounding regional homelessness.

-Southern Nevada has a process in place for regional collaboration on homeless issues which includes discussion related to ESG funding, while respecting each the individual political jurisdiction.
+Southern Nevada has a process in place for regional collaboration on homeless issues which includes discussion related to ESG funding, while respecting each individual political jurisdiction.
 As a result, the governance structure recognizes the initial regional framework designed by SNRPC in 2003, while incorporating the rules and regulations enacted through the HEARTH Act and the Continuum of Care (CoC) Program in 2009.
-In 2014, both the Southern Nevada Homelessness Continuum of Care (SNH CoC) and the Southern Nevada Homelessness Continuum of Care (SNH CoC) and the Southern Nevada Homelessness Continuum of Care Board (SNH CoC Board) were defined.
-Although, Clark County Social Service provides the staff support for the much of the activities of the SNH CoC.
+In 2014, both the Southern Nevada Homelessness Continuum of Care (SNH CoC) and the Southern Nevada Homelessness Continuum of Care (SNH CoC) and the Southern Nevada Homelessness Continuum of Care (SNH CoC) and the Southern Nevada Homelessness Continuum of Care (SNH CoC) and the Southern Nevada Homelessness Continuum of Care Board (SNH CoC Board) were defined.
+Although, Clark County Social Service provides staff support for much of the activities of the SNH CoC.
 The SNH CoC Board, comprised of local stakeholders, Homeless individuals, and the CNLV staff oversees the activities CoC.
 This oversight includes identification of homeless issues, gaps in services, coordination of the allocation of funds, and the development and biannual evaluation of HELP HOPE HOME, and Southern Nevada's Regional Plan to End Homelessness.
 Activities of the SNH CoC Board include yearly strategic planning, the annual homeless census, regional coordination, inclement weather shelter, HMIS, system evaluation, HEARTH Act implementation, CoC monitoring, and other activities.